holla2040/nicholas/README.md

 </ul>

 Why nicholas?
 You might think Tesla and that's fine.
-Nicholas was Wyatt Earp childhood name, so the tiny ERP was nicholas.
+Nicholas was Wyatt Earp's <a href='http://en.wikipedia.org/wiki/Wyatt_Earp#Early_life'>childhood name</a>, so the tiny ERP was nicholas.